 Tuesdays, 7:30 - 9:30 p.m.
 Beginning October 21, 2014

 The Adult B’nei Mitzvah program provides a great opportunity for learning, camaraderie, and spiritual growth.
 The program consists of 40 two-hour long sessions over 18 months.
 The meetings will be taught by our rabbinical staff and culminates in your own B’nei Mitzvah at a Shabbat morning service on 12/19/15.
-Please check back soon for registration!
+Registration is now closed.

 A LA CARTE SKILLS CLASSES